Best dividend mega-cap stocks to invest in 2025

 💡 Why invest in American Express?

-- Strong Brand Recognition: American Express is a globally recognized brand associated with premium services and customer loyalty.
+- Premium Brand Recognition: American Express is a globally recognized brand associated with premium services and customer loyalty, and the company`s reputation drives card member acquisition and merchant acceptance worldwide.

-- Integrated Business Model: The company operates as both a card issuer and a payment network, providing greater control and profitability.
+- Integrated Business Model: The company operates as both a card issuer and a payment network, providing greater control and profitability while this unique structure allows American Express to capture more value from transactions.

-- High-Spending Customer Base: American Express targets affluent customers, leading to higher average spending and lower credit risk.
+- High-Spending Customer Base: American Express targets affluent customers, leading to higher average spending and lower credit risk while the premium customer segment generates strong revenues and maintains excellent credit quality.

 🐌 Key considerations before investing in American Express